An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder: Asymptotic analysis

-From equation (\ref{eqn:radial_momentum}) one can see that in the boundary layer the potential flow pressure ($\overline{p}$) provides the required centripetal force for the flow to turn around the cylinder (see the underlined terms) and therefore leaving pressure perturbations $\tilde{p}$ to be $O(\delta^2)$.
+From the above relationship, one can deduce that in the boundary layer region, the contribution to the pressure from the inviscid potential flow $\overline{p}$ provides the centripetal force necessary for the flow to turn around the cylinder (signified through the underlined terms in the foregoing relationship (\ref{eqn:radial_momentum})).
+The pressure perturbation $\tilde{p}$ therefore scales as $\mbox{O}(\delta^2)$.

-Using (\ref{eqn:Split}) in (\ref{eqn:theta_momentum}) along with the potential flow variables (\ref{eqn:potential_flow_var}a-c) and retaining only the leading order terms (boundary layer approximations), we obtain the governing equation of non-dimensionalised correction velocity in azimuthal direction $\tilde{u}_\phi^\ast = \tilde{u}_\phi/U_\infty\delta$:
+Next, we invoke boundary layer approximations and retain only the most significant terms.
+Using (\ref{eqn:Split}) in (\ref{eqn:theta_momentum}) along with the potential flow variables (\ref{eqn:potential_flow_var}a-c), to a leading order, we obtain the following for the non-dimensional correction velocity component along the circumferential direction $\tilde{u}_\phi^\ast = \tilde{u}_\phi/(U_\infty\delta)$: